hhai93/My-Homelab-Docker-Stack/README.md

 # 🏠 My Homelab Docker Stack (Media & Automation Focus)

 This repository contains the Docker Compose configuration for my personal Homelab setup.
-It includes a variety of self-hosted services for media management, photo backup, file syncing, smart home, workflow automation and utilities.
+It includes a variety of self-hosted services for media management, photo backup, file syncing, smart home, workflow automation and useful utilities.

 This setup uses **layered Docker Compose files** and a **centralized `.env` file** for easy management and deployment of specific service groups.